My Home Awards

 'When I’m outside and I see different things, I can hear mum’s voice talking to me, hear her talking about those things.
 I find comfort in it.'

-Manoora resident, Heather, won first prize in the house garden category in the 2024 My Home Awards (Cairns area).
+Manoora resident, Heather, was awarded highly commended in the House garden category in the 2025 My Home Awards for the Cairns area.

 'I love my garden.
 It’s bigger than some people’s houses!
 I’ve got everything in plants here; you name it, I’ve got it.